Down-step statistics in generalized Dyck paths: Down-step statistics: A bijective approach

 The main result of this section is the recurrence relation for $s_{n,t,r}$ given in \eqref{eq:downstep-recurrence} together with relevant initial values given in~\eqref{eq:downstep-recurrence:ell0} and~\eqref{eq:downstep-recurrence:elevated}.
 This recurrence fully explains the combinatorial structure behind the quantities given by $s_{n,t,r}$.

-\begin{theorem} Let $k\geq 1$ and $0 \leq t \leq k$ be fixed integers, and let $n\geq 1$ be a positive integer.
+\begin{theorem} Let $C_{n, j}$ be the generalized Fuss--Catalan numbers from \eqref{eq:gen-fuss-catalan}, $k\geq 1$ and $0 \leq t \leq k$ be fixed integers, and $n\geq 1$ be a positive integer.
 Then the following statements hold: \begin{enumerate} \item The total number of down-steps before the first up-step in all $k_{t}$-Dyck paths of length $(k+1)n$ is given by